 The prophet Daniel not only knew of but also responded to Jeremiah's warning of Sabbath-breaking (Daniel 9).
 Since Daniel was considered by God to be one of the most righteous people (Ezekiel 14:14) he surely kept the Sabbath day.
 He was not the only one, however, to heed the warnings of the Old Testament prophets.
 Nehemiah, a leader in Jerusalem of those who had come back from living as captives, stressed observing the Sabbath correctly in the 13th chapter of his book.
 He knew that the breaking of the fourth commandment played a role in the Israelites being thrown out of the Promised Land (Nehemiah 13:15-18).

 Keeping the day of rest would have aided those in captivity to maintain their identity as God's people in the middle of a pagan people.
 Those who disregarded God's Sabbath law lost their lifeline to the Creator and soon became caught up in the godless culture in which they lived.
 Thankfully, a few communities obedient to God's way and to his Sabbath rest did form in the captive places the Israelites called home.

-A popular story written before 200 B.C. about a man named Tobit encapsulates the values of faithful Israelites in foreign lands.
-Tobit was part of the earlier Assyrian captivity that took the northern ten tribes of Israel out of Palestine.
-Keeping the Feast of Pentecost was part of his obedient lifestyle while a captive.
-The fact that Israel kept its identity despite captivity may be the best evidence of keeping the Sabbath while captive.
+A story is told, written before the second century B.C., about a man named Tobit who encapsulated the values of faithful Israelites in foreign lands.
+He was one of the many who were early captives of the Assyrian empire which took the northern ten tribes of Israel out of Palestine.
+He kept the holy day known as Pentecost as part of his obedient lifestyle while a captive.
+Ultimately, the fact that Israelites (the Kingdom of Judah) as a whole kept their identity even while living in foreign lands is likely the best evidence of keeping the Sabbath while captive.